The Solvent Trap: Bridging the Gap in the Firearm Debate

 The Utility of the Solvent Trap

-2. Environmentally Friendly: By preventing solvent spills, these traps help in reducing environmental contamination.
+2. Environmentally Friendly: These traps help reduce environmental contamination by preventing solvent spills.
 Cleaning solvents can be toxic, and consistent spills can harm the environment.

 3. Safety: Reducing the chances of solvent spills means reducing the risk of slip hazards.
 This feature is especially crucial when cleaning firearms, as safety should always be paramount.